 Making sure that everyone is taken care of financially is one of the ways that a manager looks out for their team and builds trust.
 In fact, a Gallup poll said that the definition of a great manager is someone who, “builds relationships that create trust, open dialogue, and full transparency,” and AskaManager.com suggests that the role of a good manager is someone who makes good employees feel appreciated, heard, and as if someone is “looking out” for them.
 It’s hard to feel like a manager considers you a valued member of the team and is looking out for you if they let you walk into a meeting with spinach in your teeth, much less let you get paid 25% than the guy sitting right next to you in the meeting.

-Not only are women who negotiate viewed unfavorably, but women also get somewhat gaslighted at every step of the negotiation process: In tech, the “data shows that 63 percent of the time women receive lower salary offers than men for the same job at the same company.”
+Not only are women who negotiate are viewed unfavorably, but some women get gaslighted at every step of the negotiation process: In tech, the “data shows that 63 percent of the time women receive lower salary offers than men for the same job at the same company.”

 What does work?
-To quote Bowles’s work in her article Why women don’t negotiate salary offers:
+To quote Bowles’s work in her research/article Why women don’t negotiate salary offers:

 We tested multiple negotiation scripts based on an outside offer— even ones suggesting that the offer just dropped in the employee’s lap.
 Unfortunately, in all of the outside-offer scripts we tested, the suggestion that the employee would leave if the offer were not matched seemed to undermine the impression that the employee cared about organizational relationships.
 As a result, evaluators reported being more willing to grant a woman with an outside offer a raise, but they were disinclined to work with her (as compared to if she let the opportunity to negotiate pass).
 The outside-offer scripts had no significant effects on the evaluation of male negotiators.